AndreasLP/DeepLearning02456/README.md

 Code for project 2D on key point learning in RL.

-The code is located in three directories splitting the code up in three segments.
+The code for training networks on the HPC is located in three directories; splitting the code up in three segments.

-A replaybuffer is needed when training the IMM model.
+A replaybuffer is needed when training the IMM model on its own.
 One was provided by Nicklas Hansen at https://onedrive.live.com/?authkey=%21AJFfJ76wFCR%2DlMs&id=FC48E2EBC63C9E7A%21768516&cid=FC48E2EBC63C9E7A (last access 03/01/2021).
-Code is setup to use a replaybuffer named cartpole_swingup_40000_50000.pt.
+Code for training the IMM model on its own is setup to use a replaybuffer named cartpole_swingup_40000_50000.pt.

-Note the SAC+AE uses the RAD model i.e. the observations are padded and then randomly cropped bakc to the original size.
+Note the SAC+AE uses the RAD model i.e. the observations are padded and then randomly cropped back to the original size.

 1. key_point_learning
     The code here is used for training IMM models using either IMM 3 or IMM 9.